BenNesson/DevBlog/content/posts/scarlet/index.md

 To make this determination, `SameObject` needed to know whether `C:` and `\Device\HarddiskVolume3` corresponded to the same thing, so it called a Windows API function called `QueryDosDeviceW` to get the device/volume name for `C:`.

-More specifically, `SameObject` would call `QueryDosDeviceW`, passing it the name of the device (`C:`) and a string to be populated with that device name, and it expected the length of that string to be returned from the function.
+More precisely, `SameObject` would call `QueryDosDeviceW`, passing it the name of the device (`C:`) and a string to be populated with that device name, and it expected the length of that string to be returned from the function.

-But `QueryDosDeviceW` wasn't returning the length of the string, it was returning 0, which indicates an error.  `SameObject` didn't bother checking that error, but I get aggressive with a debugger, so I did: `ERROR_ACCESS_DENIED`.
+But `QueryDosDeviceW` wasn't returning the length of the string, it was returning 0, which indicates an error.  `SameObject` didn't bother checking that error, but I like getting aggressive with debuggers, so I did: `ERROR_ACCESS_DENIED`.

-And I dug around in all the docs for `QueryDosDeviceW` I could find, and as far as I could determine, `ERROR_ACCESS_DENIED` meant exactly what it said on the tin.
-There wasn't some weird edge case that spat out an `ERROR_ACCESS_DENIED` when it wasn't actually an access issue, that was the error for insufficient access.
+I dug around in all the docs for `QueryDosDeviceW` I could find, and as far as I could determine, `ERROR_ACCESS_DENIED` meant exactly what it said on the tin.
+There wasn't some weird edge case that spat out an `ERROR_ACCESS_DENIED` when it wasn't actually an access issue, that was in fact the error for insufficient access.

 So, somehow the parent process had permission to open the file, but _not_ to query the device name for the root drive.  _Weird._  But like I said, this was a _massive_ chunk of the puzzle solved.
 This weird access/permissions issue meant the parent couldn't open any files for the child, so the child couldn't access fonts, so it threw that breakpoint exception, the child process crashed, and the protocol server registered the failure and aborted the extract.
 So what was causing the access issue?